bigfrank123/liatrio-exercise/Readme.md

          - IF "Every two weeks" "Are your deploymenets tied to sprints?"
      - "What is your branching strategy in Source Coontrol, if any?"
      - "When I say 'Agile', what is the first word that comes to mind?"
+     - "How often do you write unit tests?"
+        - "Unit tests?" :bangbang:
 The output of this should be a firm understanding of XYZ's Current state and what caused their original transformation to fail.

 ## Engagement Planning and Team Chartering (1 Week)